casco/PGTMethod/README.md

 3. This process can be iterated until all items are transisioned to the next step or until time is up.

 ## BranchBuilder
+1. Start with a list of topics in outline form (e.g., in a shard google doc)
+2. Participants add (synchrounously) subtopics to the outline.

 ## TheLobbyist
+1. Start with a set of items that are ready to be evaluated (e.g., the results of brainstorming).
+2. One at a time, ask each participant can argue in favor of an item they like to be brought to the next stage.

 # Thinklets for divergence - variations
 ## OneMinuteMadness

 # Thinklets for convergence (Clarification and reduction)